trisulnsm/apps/README.md

-# apps
+# Trisul Apps

-Plugin packages that provide custom visualizations and analytics capabilities to Trisul Network Analytics.
+Installable dashboards, custom analytics, and other extensions to the Trisul Network Analytics Platform

+1. Dashboards : New visualization and dashboards
+2. Analytics : Real Time packet analysis tools, metrics, and other extensions
+3. Hunting : Tools to analyze saved data

+# Installing

+To install these tools

+1. Login as admin
+2. Open Plugins.

+TODO